The heater and stones are the heart of a sauna and the convective loop and löyly cavity they create are its soul.

 - In March 2023 their founder posted on forums that the problems of premature element failure was due to customer mis-use, not a design or quality failure on the part of Huum.
 Interestingly no other manufacturer, including Harvia and other value brands, has had such problems of customer mis-use.

-In a sauna you want the heated mass to be the stones, not the stove itself.
-The stones are fairly efficient in creating the convective heat that we want in a sauna, plate steel is not.
+In a sauna we want the heated mass to be the stones, not the heater itself.
+With good airflow up through them the stones are fairly efficient in creating the convective heat that we want in a sauna, plate steel is not.
+This is why the best sauna heaters are made of such thin material.
+A Narvi NC isn’t light because it’s cheap or as some Americans disparagingly call it ‘a tin can’, it’s light because that makes for the best sauna heater with very little radiant that results in the best sauna experience.

-A well designed heavy steel stove with air channels in the sides that reduce radiated heat and carry that heat up to the stones can likely work OK in larger saunas of perhaps 300x300x300cm (12’x12’x12’) but not so well in smaller saunas where the stove is closer to bathers.
+A well designed heavy steel stove with air channels in the sides and perhaps some convection fins that reduce radiated heat and carry that heat up through the stones can likely work OK in larger saunas of perhaps 300x300x300cm (12’x12’x12’) but not so well in smaller saunas where the heater is closer to bathers.
 So while it’s tempting to weld a stone basket to an old steel wood stove to use in a sauna, there’s a bit more to it.

-Converting a Big Iron to a Sauna Stove – Perhaps A good way to understand the differences in a big iron stove and a sauna stove might be to look at how we’d change the design.
+Converting a Big Iron Stove to a Sauna Heater – Perhaps A good way to understand the differences in a big iron stove and a sauna heater might be to look at how we’d change the design.
 Let’s start with a Kuuma.

 - Let’s route the flue through the stones in a way to extract a bit more of that heat to become convective.
 Now we’re at 10/12/1.

 - If we add the std Kuuma heat shields we get to maybe 12/10/2.
-We know the Kuuma is still producing a lot of radiant because its clearance to combustibles with a heat shield is 15” on the sides and 48″ in the unshielded front, a good bit more than the 4-11” of Narvi, Helo, and Harvia’s various wood stoves.
-Our stove is now beginning to generate enough convective heat to start forming a little bit of the löyly cavity that is critical to a sauna.
+We know the Kuuma is still producing a lot of radiant because its clearance to combustibles with a heat shield is 15-18” on the sides and 48″ in the unshielded front, a good bit more than the 4-11” of Narvi, Helo, and Harvia’s various wood heaters.
+Our stove is now beginning to generate enough convective heat to start forming a little bit of the löyly cavity that is critical to a sauna and should aid in reducing CO2.

 - Heat shields are actually not what we want though.
 We want to convert heat energy to convective heat, not just try to shield it.
 So we need to think differently.
 Let’s make the heat shield thinner, remove the insulation on the inner side and make sure we have good air flow.
 This will allow the air moving up in the channel between the firebox and heat shield to take on more of the heat and carry it up as convective heat.
 Yes, it will also now be taking on more radiant from the firebox but this s/b less than is being converted to convection so we’re good.
 Now we’ve got perhaps 13/9/1.